shwetha1607/Server-temp/docs/index.md

 ### Scheduling tasks

 To automate the tasks described above crontab is used.
 It periodically runs the jobs scheduled to it.
-The instructions for this model are in cron.txt file
+The jobs basically are making the files in script_files folder run according to the frequency in which we want them to.
+The instructions for this model are in cron.txt file.